dogcane/ZeroBugdet/.github/github-copilot-instructions.md

 - Apply **Result pattern** with Resulz for all operations that can fail
 - Use **Repository pattern** with Entity Framework repositories
 - Follow **Clean Architecture** with proper dependency injection
+- Expose HTTP endpoints using Wolverine for all API operations

 ### Frontend Patterns
 - Use **OnPush change detection** strategy for components